stakeordie/emprops-core-showcase/README.md

 yarn setup
 ```

-In case you don't have a `.env` file, create a copy of `.env.example`, name it `.env` and set values for all env vars defined
+In case you don't have a `.env` file, create a copy of `.env.example` and name it `.env` so you can set the corresponding values

 ```sh
 cp .env.example .env